Oddly enough, the main Christian churches over the last number of years have developed

 Church of Ireland's Representative Church Body,

-leads an Irish ecumenical (Anglican, Catholic, Methodist, Presbyterian)
+led an Irish ecumenical (Anglican, Catholic, Methodist, Presbyterian)

-visit to the Holy Land.
+visit to the Holy Land in 2008.

 "to identify with the plight of 200,000 Christians left in Israel/Palestine."